LUMN Investors Have Opportunit - GuruFocus.com

 PR Newswire

-LOS ANGELES, April 24, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN).
+BENSALEM, Pa., April 25, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN).

 Class Period: September 14, 2020 – February 7, 2023